 These dog grooming clippers also come with 11 tools: 1 × Pet clipper 1 × AC Power Adapter,1 × Cleaning Brush,4 × Comb Attachments 1 × Stainless Steel Scissor,1 ×Stainless teeth scissor,1 × Stainless Steel Comb,1 × Nail Clipper Kit,1 × Nail File,1 × Oil.

 For many pet owners, grooming is a necessary chore.
 So dogs and cats shy away from the rough bristles of a regular brush.
 If you have a sensitive, try him or her with one of these pet grooming gloves.
-Gloves is a most important equipment for labrador retriever grooming so if you love your dog then use this.
+Gloves is the essential equipment for labrador retriever grooming so if you love your dog, then use this.

-Proper dental health care is as important for every dog similarly it is very important for labrador puppy.
-If you want to adopt this puppy, then it is very important to take care of his teeth.
+Proper dental health care is essential for every dog; similarly, it is necessary for a labrador puppy.
+If you want to adopt this puppy, it is vital to take care of his teeth.
 Brush your dog’s teeth at the same time every day, making their daily routine training very easy.
-Don’t force your dog’s mouth open like you would give them a bell.
+Please don’t force your dog’s mouth open like you would give them a bell.
 Instead, gently place the brush between their lips and teeth.

 Love & affection

-Love and affection are useful for every dog.
-If you give a love and affection to your Labrador than the dog will love you back.
-Your Labrador puppy will be a member of your family, So Give lots of love and affection for your cute puppy.
+Love and affection are valid for every dog.
+Suppose you give love and respect to your Labrador, then the dog will love you back.
+Your Labrador puppy will be a member of your family, So Give lots of love and affection to your cute puppy.
 Most importantly, spend time with your dog because that your dog needs love and affection.

 Feed Healthy food

 Feeding a healthy meal in the dog’s life is the most important.
-In this day there are many healthy foods are available on the market so that you can choose any healthy food for your dog.
-Because healthy food is the most important for dog health care.
+On this day, many healthy foods are available on the market so that you can choose any healthy food for your dog.
+Healthy food is the most important for dog health care.
 The young Labrador is not a hearty eater as most breeds his size.
-He must often encourage with meat juices or bacon grease mix in the food to entice him to eat.
+He must often encourage meat juices or bacon grease mix in the food to entice him to eat.

 The following items should never be feed to Labrador dog: